calestar/cloudformation-helper/docs/usage.rst

     file: myStackFile.yml
     use_changesets: false

-Once you have the above configuration file, you can deploy the stack by running `cfhelper deploy MyStackAlias`.
-You can also specify the configuration file to use either through a flag, `cfhelper --config ../path/to/config.cfh deploy MyStackAlias`, or through an environment variable `CFHELPER_CONFIG=../path/to/config.cfh cfhelper deploy MyStackAlias`.
+Once you have the above configuration file, you can deploy the stack by running `cfhelper stack deploy MyStackAlias`.
+You can also specify the configuration file to use either through a flag, `cfhelper --config ../path/to/config.cfh deploy MyStackAlias`, or through an environment variable `CFHELPER_CONFIG=../path/to/config.cfh cfhelper stack deploy MyStackAlias`.

 The file attribute of your stack will be searched relative to the configuration file.